 Extra Tips for Making Chicken Stew

-- Use high-smoke point oil such as canola or grapeseed for cooking the chicken.
+- Use high-smoke point oil such as avocado oil for cooking the chicken.

 - You can definitely use chicken breast in place of chicken thighs, however, you will lose some of the flavors.
 Chicken thighs have more fat, therefore, resulting in more flavor, especially when sautéed at high heat.